vinceumo/devNotes/content/CSS/slide-stacking-effect-using-position-sticky.md

 ## Basic effect with position sticky

-Position sticky allows to position an element like position fixed relative to its parent until it reaches the boundary of its parent.
+Position sticky enables to position an element like position fixed relative to its parent until it reaches the boundary of the parent.

 > Sticky positioning can be thought of as a hybrid of relative and fixed positioning.
 A stickily positioned element is treated as relatively positioned until it crosses a specified threshold, at which point it is treated as fixed until it reaches the boundary of its parent.
 >